kloptops/Portmaster-HalfLife/README.md

 # Installation

-To play **Half-Life** you need to copy over the `valve` folder from your steam install of [Half-Life](https://store.steampowered.com/app/70/HalfLife/) info `ports/Half-Life/valve`, on first run it will override the required files to run.
+To play **Half-Life** you need to copy over the `valve` folder from your steam install of [Half-Life](https://store.steampowered.com/app/70/HalfLife/) into `ports/Half-Life/valve`, on first run it will override the required files to run.

-To play **Half-Life: Blue Shift** you need to have Half-Life installed, then copy over the `bshift` folder from your steam install of [Half-Life: Blue Shift](https://store.steampowered.com/app/130/HalfLife_Blue_Shift/) info `ports/Half-Life/bshift`, on first run it will override the required files to run, and create a `Half-Life Blue Shift.sh` in your ports directory.
+To play **Half-Life: Blue Shift** you need to have Half-Life installed, then copy over the `bshift` folder from your steam install of [Half-Life: Blue Shift](https://store.steampowered.com/app/130/HalfLife_Blue_Shift/) into `ports/Half-Life/bshift`, on first run it will override the required files to run, and create a `Half-Life Blue Shift.sh` in your ports directory.

-To play **Half-Life: Opposing Forces** you need to have Half-Life installed, then copy over the `gearbox` folder from your steam install of [Half-Life: Opposing Forces](https://store.steampowered.com/app/50/HalfLife_Opposing_Force/) info `ports/Half-Life/gearbox`, on first run it will override the required files to run, and create a `Half-Life Opposing Fores.sh` in your ports directory.
+To play **Half-Life: Opposing Forces** you need to have Half-Life installed, then copy over the `gearbox` folder from your steam install of [Half-Life: Opposing Forces](https://store.steampowered.com/app/50/HalfLife_Opposing_Force/) into `ports/Half-Life/gearbox`, on first run it will override the required files to run, and create a `Half-Life Opposing Fores.sh` in your ports directory.

 _Note: Currently it doesnt matter if you use Windows, Linux or MacOS versions of the game.
 On MacOS it will state that the games are incompatible if you have a newer OS, that doesnt matter, install it anyway._